Bio

 On the last track the album gets tied together and we are once again back somewhere in the North, a great journey richer.
 As a bonus we get Emma Kragh-Elmøes "Gådehjerte" on music box and violin.
 Like end credits to a film we sit back and wish that the movie had never ended.

-- Lars Brinck (Lira)
+– Lars Brinck -LIRA (Sweden)

 -